TheShubhamArya/Computer-Vision/README.md

 ## Assignment 3
 This assignment covers **object detection** using **Kalman Filters**.

+## Assignment 4
+This assignment is over all convolution net, convolutional neural networks, transfer learning and regularization using pytorch.

 ## Bilinear interpolation
 A sampling technique that uses neighboring pixel values when resizing an image to give a smoother effect.